Metric is a dirty word to some. Making metrics automatic takes the hard work out of them but how do you go about removing the stigma and the effort.

 Consequently using metrics requires communication and education on the part of the manager.

 Gamification theory demonstrates that metrics improperly used can actually decrease motivation and performance. http://en.wikipedia.org/wiki/Gamification

-The theory of gaming motivation proposes that people are driven by different approaches where above all each approach needs metrics.
+The theory of gaming motivation proposes that people are driven by different approaches and above all each approach needs metrics.

 Some people prefer to collect badges rather than have their name at the top of a leaderboard.
 There can only be one winner on a leaderboard.